berkeley-scf/tutorial-using-bash/index.md

 >
 > Before reading this, if you're not already comfortable with basic commands for working with files (e.g. `cd`, `ls`, `cp` and the structure of the filesystem on a UNIX-like machine), you will want to be familiar with the introductory material in our [Basics of UNIX tutorial](https://berkeley-scf.github.io/tutorial-unix-basics).

+Please see the top menu bar for the various sections of this tutorial, of which this document is the introduction.

 Materials for this tutorial, including the Markdown file that was used to create this document are [available on GitHub](https://github.com/berkeley-scf/tutorial-bash-shell).

 Software Carpentry has a very nice introductory lesson on the [basics of the shell](https://swcarpentry.github.io/shell-novice/).
 It also has an accompanying [YouTube video](https://www.youtube.com/watch?v=8c1BL5b47kg) that covers some, but not all, of the topics of this tutorial.